-- 1. Lake Region State College offers campus living to students in three residence halls. - 2.
-Each returning resident must sign a "Contract for Residence Halls" for a room for a school year.
-New students must apply for housing by completing the Application for Housing form and sign a "Contract for Residence Halls". - 3.
-Services - a.
+- a.
 All rooms in college residence halls are furnished with single beds, limited wardrobe and drawer space and desks and chairs.
 Students are responsible for their own bed linens, pillows, spreads and blankets.
 Refer to the Housing Contract for allowable student furnishings. - b.
 Students attending Lake Region State College and living in the residence halls have access to free, high speed Internet access.
-Resident hall students interested in renting an Internet-ready computer from the college are required to complete a rental agreement form with Information Technology. - c.
-Each room is provided with a student mailbox.
+Resident hall students interested in renting an Internet-ready computer from the college are required to complete a rental agreement form with Information Technology. - Each room is provided with a student mailbox.
 Mail service will be provided Monday through Friday. - d.
 Contact either the RA (Resident Assistant) or AD (Assistant Director) and fill out the proper form for needed repairs for maintenance. - e.
 During the academic year, a limited number of outdoor outlets are available for rent to students.
 Students must provide their own extension cord and only one vehicle should be plugged into each outlet.
 There is a charge for these outlets for the winter with reservations made at the Business Office. - f.
 Refrigerators are allowed in student rooms.
 Students need to bring their own.
 Size limit is four cubic feet unless other arrangements have been made. - g.
 All Resident Halls are alcohol and tobacco free. - h.
 No soliciting is allowed in the residence halls.
 This includes representatives of businesses as well as door-to-door salespersons. - i.
 In the event of a tornado and/or severe weather, the warning signal is a steady tone or ringing of bells lasting 3 to 4 minutes.
-Students living in Gilliland and South Hall should go to the basement next to Central Receiving, and students in North Hall should go to the basement areas next to the kitchen. - 4.
-Guidelines to Residence Life - a.
-ADMINISTRATIVE STRUCTURE The residence halls are part of the Academic and Student Affairs Division.
+Students living in Gilliland and South Hall should go to the basement next to Central Receiving, and students in North Hall should go to the basement areas next to the kitchen.

+4. Guidelines to Residence Life

+a.
+ADMINISTRATIVE STRUCTURE - The residence halls are part of the Academic and Student Affairs Division.
 The Director of Housing has direct authority and responsibility of administering the residence hall The Director of Housing supervises the Assistant Director of Housing, who in turn supervises the Resident Assistants (RA's), all of whom are charged with creating and maintaining a residence hall living environment conducive to learning and personal growth.
 This charge carries with it the responsibility of enforcing the rules and regulations of the residence halls and the authority to take the action necessary when rule infractions occur.